 After working for several property development and management consulting companies for most of my career, I formed my own business at the beginning of 2016.

-I have a son who completed Year 12 at Woodleigh in 2015, a daughter who finished in 2017 and two further children at Senior Campus and Minimbah.
+I have had two sons and a daughter who completed Year 12 at Woodleigh School and another daughter currently at Minimbah.
 We are a committed Woodleigh family who enjoys being a part of the community in various ways.
-As a Board member and father I feel proud to be involved in a school that develops its educational ideas in new and innovative ways.
+As a Board member and father, I feel proud to be involved in a school that develops its educational ideas in new and innovative ways.

 An ‘Adventurous Mind’ finds new ways to tackle problems and find solutions, pushes the boundaries to explore different pathways and grows as a learner while doing so.
 They are not afraid to challenge normal conventions.